-- All students will enter in main door (Door 20-S) - Breakfast will be served from 7:45 to 8:20.
+- All Students will enter through door 20S. - Breakfast will be served from 7:45 to 8:20.
 Students being dropped off MUST arrive before 8:00 if eating breakfast.
-Students who will be eating breakfast must go to the lunchroom for breakfast before going to their classroom. - School day begins at 8:15. - Students should NOT arrive at school prior to 7:45 a.m. - Students who arrive between 7:45 and 8:15 will be supervised in the east gym. - If you are dropping your child off in the morning without walking into the building, please respect other drivers and keep the flow of traffic moving.
+Students who will be eating breakfast must go to the lunchroom for breakfast before going to their classroom. - School day begins at 8:15. - Students should NOT arrive at school prior to 7:45 a.m. - Students who arrive between 7:45 and 8:15 will be supervised in the west gym. - If you are dropping your child off in the morning without walking into the building, please respect other drivers and keep the flow of traffic moving.
 If you need additional time, please park your car.
 Please DO NOT stop or park your car in any of the traffic lanes.